Spanish

 Progression routes and careers:

-Leaving the EU will imply major changes in the UK’s labour market.
 Our ability to succeed in a competitive global environment will be even more dependent on having a workforce which is fit for purpose.
 Within this context, language competence is far more than just another tool in the box, but rather a prerequisite and a facilitator for the development of a wide spectrum of other vital skills and attributes.”
 (Ann Carlisle, Chief Executive, Chartered Institute of Linguists)